lmriccardo/few-shot-graph-classification/README.md

 These are the link from which you can download the datasets: [TRIANGLES](https://drive.google.com/drive/folders/1Ghdi2dwoqMsqrAwxz4bYZrZI7Y8-B6In?usp=sharing), [COIL-DEL](https://drive.google.com/drive/folders/1m3frg5_MPOPPEoTJO7aSGDKMh-nqOOHL?usp=sharing), [R52](https://drive.google.com/drive/folders/158WZsLUMBBUJRR_RdbHY3I3Ea2yPU8lW?usp=sharing) and [Letter-High](https://drive.google.com/drive/folders/1573PBEW0R8xyZnkpcEBMht2l4p2jbbkm?usp=sharing).

+However, you can give whathever dataset you want.
+The only requirement is that it is in a specific form, i.e. the one previously descripted: a folder containing four files name as `<dataname>_node_attributes.txt`, `<dataname>_graph_labels.txt`, `<dataname>_graph_edges.txt` and `<dataname>_graph_indicator.txt`.
+It is preferred to have the pickle files, since their content changes and we already have pre-defined train, validation and test set.
+In the other case, in which you provide non-pickle files, you will have to transform those files using some utility functions stored in the `utils.py` file (more in the following section).

 ---

 ## 3. Project structure